 “I Will No Longer Be Sexy”

 Sexiness really has nothing to do with drinking or doing drugs.
 You only fear that you will lose your sex appeal because you think that you will become inhibited and closed-off if you do not drink or do drugs.
 Again, this is a total falsehood.
-Real sexiness comes from within, from who we are and how we display our real selves to others.
+Real sexiness comes from within, from who you are and how you display your real self to others.
 You should look forward to discovering the real you that you have buried deep inside.
 The only way to truly do that is by going through treatment and becoming clean and sober.

 “I Do Not Want to Feel the Pain”